bamos/bamos.github.io/_includes/cv.md

 This paper examines the impact of user mobility on cloudlet offload, and shows that even modest user mobility can result in significant network degradation.
-We propose VM handoff as a technique for seamlessly transferring VMencapsulated execution to a more optimal offload site as users move.
+We propose VM handoff as a technique for seamlessly transferring VM-encapsulated execution to a more optimal offload site as users move.
 Our approach can perform handoff in roughly a minute even over limited WANs by adaptively reducing data transferred.
 We present experimental results to validate our implementation and to demonstrate effectiveness of adaptation to